Ali-Vazife/Ali-Vazife/README.md

-#### Hi there 👋 I'm Ali, a backend developer ✨ weaving wonders with Node.js, Express, MongoDB, and Mongoose. 🚀 JavaScript is my playground.
-Beyond the code, I'm passionate about exploring the intersections of technology, art, and history. 🎨
+##### Hi there 👋 I'm Ali, a backend developer 💫 I use Node.js, Express, and MongoDB to build cool stuff online. 👀 I'm passionate about the captivating worlds of technology, art, and history.

-**I asked my MongoDB if it wanted to join me for a relational dinner.
-It said, "NoSQL, thanks!"**
+I asked my MongoDB if it wanted to join me for a relational dinner.
+It said, "NoSQL, thanks!" 😒😁
 <!--
 **Ali-Vazife/Ali-Vazife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.